Global NGO Fundraising Case Study:

 - We created broader audience segments based on their trending interest in social, entertainment, shopping such as “cooking, recipes, shopping, baking“.
 We knew families tend to cook and bake during Ramadan, and COVID-19 exacerbated this behaviour.

-- To minimise wastage, we deployed affinity audiences e.g. interested in Zakat, Hari Raya, Muslims, Ramadan related keywords and behaviour.
+- To minimise wastage, we deployed affinity audiences e.g. interested in Zakat, Hari Raya, Islam, Ramadan related keywords and behaviour.

 We saw an opportunity to leverage on the social prowess of influencers.
 We coupled this with ‘glocalised’ campaign – leveraging local channels and personalities, with local messaging that would bring the refugees’ plight closer to home through storytelling.